cosmos/governance/proposals/2021-01-stargate-upgrade/README.md

   4. Validators should back up their `.gaiad` directory.

-This section is with the upgrade `gaia 3.0.*` implemenataion.
+This section is with the upgraded `gaia 3.0.*` implemenataion.

   1. Validators should then migrate the exported genesis state. `gaiad migrate cosmoshub-3-export.json --chain-id=cosmoshub-4 --initial-height [last_cosmoshub-3_block+1] > genesis.json`
-  2. Validators should delete their `~/.gaiad` directory and create a new one with `gaiad init [name]` and then edit their configuration files.
+  2. Validators should delete their `~/.gaiad` directory (**ENSURE IT IS BACKED UP**!) and create a new one with `gaiad init [name]` and then edit their configuration files or recover the config files from backups.
   3. Validators should then start `cosmoshub-4` with `gaiad start`.
 Automated audits of the genesis state can take 30-120 min using the crisis module.
 This can be disabled by `gaiad start --x-crisis-skip-assert-invariants`.

-Validators should expect that at least 16GB of RAM needs to be provisioned to process block 1 on cosmoshub-4.
+Validators should expect that at least 16GB of RAM needs to be provisioned to process the first new block on cosmoshub-4.

 ## Time of the Upgrade

 ------------
-We propose scheduling the Cosmoshub-3 to Cosmoshub-4 simulated upgrade for Thursday Jan 28th, 2021 at 0600 UTC
+We propose scheduling the Cosmoshub-3 to Cosmoshub-4 upgrade for Thursday Jan 28th, 2021 at 0600 UTC

 - West Coast USA: 10 PM on Jan 27
 - East Coast USA: 1 AM on Jan 28